The Society of Folk Dance Historians (SFDH)

 Seeing a great need, he opened his first record shop in 1949 in the San Francisco Bay Area, specializing in Balkan and international music and folk dance records (he later opened another record shop in Los Angeles).
 That same year, he attended the College of the Pacific Folk Dance Camp in Stockton, California, which was later renamed the Stockton Folk Dance Camp.

 This led to his teaching of Yugoslav "kolo" (circle) dances at the camp and his subsequent founding of the San Francisco Kolo Festival.
 According to his niece, Sharen Skorup, "And my mother's brother, my Uncle John, was in the music business and was into dancing.
 As a kid I worked in his record store in Oakland.
 Uncle John started the whole Kolo movement here in the Bay Area back in 1940.
 He had a performing dance company of mostly Croatians.
 That was before I was born.
 In 1952, he started the Kolo Festival as a benefit for a friend and well-known folk dancer named Vyts Beliajus."
-The festival's name was later changed to the California Kolo Festival."

 John was a credited advisor on the feature documentary film "American Rom: A Stranger In Everybody's Land," written, produced, and directed by Jasmine Dellal.
 He speaks five languages.
 To his many folk dance friends, he is known as "Kolo John," a moniker that Millie von Konsky solidified in print in "Let's Dance!" magazine in November, 1957.